 “Who are you to grant me permission to take your wife?
 I do not need your permission to take her, I can take you and I can take your youngest granddaughter.
 Just obey me.
 Do not try to take my place.”
 (My Adventure in Faith, pgs.
 245,246)

 Implications: There are many things in life which we value very much and will not let go.
 Money is just one of them.
 Speaking of money I often hear people refer to tithing as giving God what is rightfully his.
-It’s like saying only a 10% of everything I earn belongs to God and the balance 90% is all mine.
-The truth is not just the tithe, but everything I earn and I have, belongs to God.
+It’s like saying only 10% of everything I earn belongs to God and the balance 90% is all mine.
+The truth is not just the tithe, but everything I earn and I have belongs to God.

-2. God shapes his chosen
+2. God shapes his Chosen

 The dictionary defines “shaping” as “Setting oneself to perform a particular task.”
 Abraham was chosen by God to perform the special task of fathering a great nation, through which the Saviour of the world will be born.
 But first, God had to mold his servant into the right shape.
 He began by commanding Abraham to leave the country, its people and the father’s household (Genesis 12:1).
 Then God put Abraham into a brutal test.
 Not because he wasn’t sure what Abraham will do.
-God is omniscient (all knowing) after all.
+God is omniscient (all-knowing) after all.
 God tested Abraham because the process will be incomplete unless Abraham takes the test.

 Illustration: The first two weeks of the US Navy SEAL training are known as “Hell Week” because of the brutally difficult tests the candidates must complete during that period.
 Each candidate sleeps at most four hours during the entire time, runs more than 200 miles, and does physical training for more than 20 hours per day.
 Any Candidate who fails the test is considered disqualified.

 Why do SEAL candidates have to endure harsh physical tests such as Hell Week?
-It’s because SEALs are chosen for the task of fighting the enemy under extremely life threatening combat situations whether it’s in sea, air or land.
+It’s because SEALs are chosen for the task of fighting the enemy under extremely life-threatening combat situations whether it’s in sea, air or land.
 Remove Hell Week from the training program and you will have a half baked SEAL.

 No, that trauma you faced was not easy.